es-socrates/getty/README.md

 5. You're done!
 The widgets will appear in your stream.
 Let's stream!

 getty's vision is to help streamers on Odysee manage their own widgets for community interaction.
 This opens the door to multiple options and resources never seen before.
 Enjoy the app and look forward to more updates in the future.

-## Hosted mode (MVP)

-Here it goes in "hosted" mode so you don't have to deal with the local stuff.

-**Personally, it's easier on localhost, but it's up to you if you want to set up your own server.**

-If you are going to host your own server, define the **REDIS_URL** environment variable to enable hosted mode and isolate your session.
-Without REDIS_URL, **data is stored globally** in that deployment.

-Set REDIS_URL (for example, a Redis on Render) and then visit `app.getty.sh/new-session` to create your **isolated session**.
-You can check in `app.getty.sh/api/session/status` that `supported=true` and, after creating it, `active=true`.

-**What does all this mean?**

-Everything you do in the admin and API calls are stored in Redis by "namespace" based on your token, so each session is separate; widgets use the public token without exposing anything sensitive.

-If you want, adjust SESSION_TTL_SECONDS to decide how long each session lasts (default 259200 seconds = 72 hours).

-### Important

-If you want to share your widget publicly, use the widget link and add the parameter ?token=YOUR_PUBLIC_TOKEN.

-**Example:** `/widgets/last-tip?token=YOUR_PUBLIC_TOKEN`.

-Anyone with that link will see the widget data in real time; you can revoke access by regenerating the public token from the dashboard.

 **This is an independent project; it is not an official Odysee product.** Visit **getty's official** website for more information: [getty.sh](https://getty.sh/).